owntracks/booklet/docs/features/pedometer.md

-Note how we’re using QoS=2 here: the message is published to the MQTT broker, and when the phone next wakes up, which happens every few hundred seconds, it will obtain the message, and publish a [[JSON|JSON]] payload with the counted steps back to your MQTT broker.
+Note how we’re using QoS=2 here: the message is published to the MQTT broker, and when the phone next wakes up, which happens every few hundred seconds, it will obtain the message, and publish a [JSON](../tech/json.md) payload with the counted steps back to your MQTT broker.

 ```json